Enjoy a personally and professionally rewarding career by enrolling in one of the 20 best dental assistant accredited schools.

 As a dental assistant, you will perform a crucial role as a vital member of the dental team.
 You’ll offer patients a variety of services.
-Most states do not require formal licensure but some do, so it’s important to look into the requirements of your specific state.
+Most states do not require formal licensure, but some do, so it’s important to look into your specific state’s requirements.

 You’ll usually need to take about nine months to two years to complete a program in dental assistance.
 You’ll perform administrative tasks, like scheduling and confirming appointments, ordering dental supplies, and updating patient records.
-You might also perform work in a more clinical setting, for example, handing tools to a dentist during examination and treatment, sterilizing materials and instruments, or processing X-rays.
+You might also perform work in a clinical setting.
+For example, some dental assistants hand tools to a dentist during examination and treatment.
+You might also be responsible for sterilizing materials and instruments or processing X-rays.

 Is There a High Demand for Dental Assistants?

-There is a respectable demand for dental assistants, with the Bureau of Labor Statistics estimating that employment will grow by about 7% between 2019 and 2029.
-This is much faster than the national average for all other applications.
+There is a respectable demand for dental assistants.
+The Bureau of Labor Statistics estimates that employment will grow by about 8% through 2021.
+This is about average for all other occupations.

-Why such a surge?
-It’s partially due to the fact that the population is aging, and as it does, there is also more ongoing research connecting oral health to general overall health.
+The steady job growth in this field is partly due to the aging population; as the population ages, there’s a need for increased dental services.
+Likewise, research connecting oral health to general overall health suggests regular check-ups and dental services benefit physical health.
 Therefore, there is an increased demand for preventive and routine dental services.

-For most students, the fastest way to become a dental assistant is to enroll in a training program like one of the options above or to participate in a vocational school program after high school.
+For most students, the fastest way to become a dental assistant is to enroll in dental assistant online degrees like the ones discussed above.
+Alternatively, you can participate in a vocational school program after high school.
 You’ll usually be able to earn your certificate or diploma and get out into the workforce in less than a year.

-What Is the Difference between a Certified Dental Assistant and Registered Dental Assistant?
+What is the Difference Between a Certified Dental Assistant (CDA) and Registered Dental Assistant (RDA)?

-A registered dental assistant will need to pass both a written and clinical examination.
-He or she will also need to apply for and receive a state license in order to practice in a professional setting.
-A certified dental assistant, however, just needs to attend and graduate from a dental assisting program that provides a certificate of completion.
+A registered dental assistant must pass both a written and clinical examination.
+If you choose this path, you will also need to apply for and receive a state license to practice in a professional setting.
+A certified dental assistant, however, needs to graduate from a dental assisting program that provides a certificate of completion.

 Does a Dental Assistant Clean Teeth?

 Dental assistants are often confused with dental hygienists.
-While dental assistants handle things like appointment setting and patient care, they don’t clean teeth to remove tartar and plaque like dental hygienists do.
+While dental assistants handle things like appointment setting and patient care, they don’t perform dental care duties or preventative dentistry.
+Dental hygiene tasks, like cleaning teeth to remove tartar and plaque, are also under the purview of dental hygienists.

 Yes.
 Most financial aid for aspiring dental assistants comes via federally-funded grants and loans.
-Occasionally, you may be able to find a scholarship by searching sources like the American Dental Association and the American Dental Assistants Association.
-Be sure to complete the FAFSA, or the Free Application for Federal Student Aid, to explore all the options that might be available to you.
+Occasionally, you can find a scholarship by searching sources like the American Dental Association and the American Dental Assistants Association.
+Be sure to complete the FAFSA, or the Free Application for Federal Student Aid, to explore all the options available to you based on your eligibility.

 How Long Does it Take to Go From Dental Assistant to Dental Hygienist?

-If you’re interested in making the leap from being a dental assistant to becoming a dental hygienist, you don’t need too much additional education.
-Dental hygienists typically require an associate degree, or two years’ worth of education in order to practice.
+If you’re interested in making the leap from a dental assistant career to becoming a dental hygienist, you don’t need too much additional education.
+Dental hygiene jobs typically require an associate degree or two years’ worth of education to practice.

-Ask any dental assistant whether earning a degree in this field was worth it, and they’ll likely answer with a resounding, “yes!”
-There are plenty of good reasons to become a dental assistant, regardless of whether you are pursuing a new career or starting fresh outta high school.
+Ask any dental assistant whether earning a degree in this field was worth it, and they’ll likely answer with a resounding “yes!”
+There are plenty of good reasons to become a dental assistant, regardless of whether you are pursuing a new career or starting fresh out of high school.

 You’ll be able to help people and make personal connections on a daily basis.
-You can work anywhere and you’ll be able to perform a variety of tasks, from processing X-rays to assisting dentists with procedures, so no two days will ever be the same.
-Plus, you’ll have an excellent foundation should you choose to continue your education to become a dental hygienist or dental assistant instructor.
+You can work anywhere, and you’ll be able to perform various tasks, from processing X-rays to assisting dentists with procedures, so no two days will ever be the same.
+Plus, you’ll have an excellent foundation should you continue your education to become a dental hygienist or dental assistant instructor.

 Of course, don’t forget that becoming a dental assistant can be financially rewarding, too.
-While some of the states offering students the highest salaries, such as North Dakota, Minnesota, and New Hampshire, also require the highest levels of training, the extra education is worth it without a question.
+While some states offering students the highest salaries, such as North Dakota, Minnesota, and New Hampshire, also require the highest levels of training, the extra education is worth it when payday arrives!